surniaulula/wpsso/readme.txt

 = 16.7.0-dev.12 =

-(2023/11/05) Added support for Document SSO post meta revisions available since WordPress v6.4.
+(2023/11/05) Added support for Document SSO post meta revisions.
 Fixed locale detection in the back-end.
+Refactored the settings page and metabox load process.

 = 16.6.0 =